haofengsiji/spamData-classifiers/README.md

 `shift + Enter` to run the code

-I have full explanation in the code.
+I have all explanation in the code.

 ## Logistic Regression Classifier